tensorbase/tensorbase.github.io/_posts/2021-01-08-eng_rust_tips_1.md

 This series hope to just present fast-reading tips to reflect what problem we meet in [this project (a high performance data system)](https://tensorbase.io/) and how we solve them in an elegant way by modern Rust.

 The idea of this series is inspired by our recent Rust Chinese community's conferences and online talkings.
-To make more people in the whole community known the works we done in current Chinese community, I post this series in English.
+I really love our Rust community and thanks for all the help got from the community.

 ## Proc Macro